How to attract customers effectively. Have a look at the AIDA model in marketing

 Let's assume that some business wants to present its offer to the public.
 To get attention, it needs to perform an advertising campaign to reach its audience.
 Nowadays, social media and search engines provide the best variety of advertising tools to reach all kinds of audiences for businesses of any size.

 If the campaign was a success and we reached the right people, it was possible to arouse the interest of a specific group.
 Potential customers start to visit the brand's website and learn more about the offer.
-Thanks to the Facebook Ads, they can also directly enter the fanpage and view the rest of the content – if it convinces them to like the fanpage, it means that their interest has been gained!
+Thanks to the Facebook Ads, they can also directly enter the fanpage and view the rest of the content – if it convinces them to like the fanpage, it means their interest has been piqued!

 This AIDA advertising example should show you how important it's to prepare your content for consumers.
 Their path to you can be simple and convenient or difficult and bumpy.
 It all depends on your product and your strategy to sell it.